ysyk2021/the-master-decision-maker-2-0-strategies-for-making-complex-decisions-with-network-science-and/src/chapter-2-2.md

-Chapter: Applying Network Science and Complexity Theory to Decision-Making
+Applying Network Science and Complexity Theory to Decision-Making
 ==========================================================================

 In this chapter, we explore the practical applications of network science and complexity theory in the realm of decision-making.
 By utilizing the principles and techniques from these fields, individuals can enhance their decision-making processes, analyze complex systems, and navigate uncertain environments.
 This chapter highlights how network science and complexity theory can be applied to various aspects of decision-making.